atfost3r/public_projects/README.md

 # Public Projects
-This is the repostiroy that I will use to contain example projects that are linked to my personal website.
+This is the repository that I will use to contain example projects that are linked to my personal website.